aditya000028/portfolio/README.md

 # Welcome to my portfolio!

-This app shows a little about my journey in coding, and a little bit about myself.
+This app shows my journey in coding, and a little bit about myself.
 I highlight and summarize my work experience and projects achievements and key skills that I demontrated throughout the process.
 I also give information about my education, and my current status in my career.
 \
 \
-Click [here](https://main.ds3u2qr9rubul.amplifyapp.com/) to visit my portfolio!
+Click [here](https://www.portofaditya.com/) to visit my portfolio!

 Although I hope to maintain this app consistently, please do not hesitate to reach out to me regarding unlisted current projects, work experience, or really about anything!